vaishnaviperumalsamy/spotify_p2/README_spotify.md

    from spotify
    where (energy / liveness) > 1.2;
 ```
-6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+**5. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.**
 ```sql
 select
      artist,